amphp/amphp.github.io/docs/aerys/index.md

 **Current Stable Version**

-Though Aerys has been iterated on for quite a while there no official tagged releases (yet).
-APIs are still subject to change and you may run into rogue <s>bugs</s> features.
+Though Aerys has been iterated on for quite a while, there are no official tagged releases (yet).
+APIs are still subject to small changes and you may run into rogue <s>bugs</s> features.
 We love PRs, though :-)

 **Installation**